sighupio/module-auth/docs/releases/unreleased.md

 ### Process

-To upgrade this module from `v0.4.0` to `v0.5.0`, you need to download this new version, then apply the `kustomize` project.
+To upgrade this module from `v0.5.0` to `vTBD`, you need to download this new version, then apply the `kustomize` project.
 No further action is required.

 ```bash
 kustomize build | kubectl apply -f -